ARMmbed/mbed-os/.github/pull_request_template.md

 ## Migrations
-If this PR changes any APIs or behaviors, give a short description of what "API users" should do when this PR is merged.
+If this PR changes any APIs or behaviors, give a short description of what *API users* should do when this PR is merged.

 YES | NO